r4yb3l/Autorun/README.md

 # Autorun
-Autorun from wikipedia for learning GitHub purpose
+Autorun from wikipedia for learning GitHub purpose only